tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, miniscule components of these products are able to complicate diagnosis after entering the body.
+• Potential hazard arising from small pieces of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+Furthermore, small elements of these devices have the potential to hinder the diagnostic process after entering the body.

 Neodymium magnets can demagnetize at high temperatures.